DataDog/integrations-core/datadog_checks_dev/README.md

     * update in-toto metadata
     * commit the above changes

-  If you run into issues signing commits:
+  If you run into issues signing:

     - Ensure you did `gpg --import <YOUR_KEY_ID>.gpg.pub`
-    - Using only unix path separators, try `git config --local gpg.program "path/to/gpg"`

 Options:
   -h, --help  Show this message and exit.